Published May 1, 2015 This content is archived.

 She will pursue her residency in general surgery at UB, where she plans to remain involved in the society as a resident member.

-The award commemorates Goldstein’s humanitarian spirit and
+The award commemorates Goldstein’s humanitarian spirit and contributions to medicine.

 The 2015 induction ceremony took place April 16 at the Saturn Club in Buffalo.